grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy popped the hatch and climbed up to the bridge under a still-dark sky that was just beginning to lighten in the east.
 The oily water was still black around them and bits of floating refuse and wood lay across the deck and in the water, but there were distinctly fewer of the large shadowed ship hulls in the dimly visible sea around about.

 In the pre-dawn light Percy scanned around with a pair of binoculars, and not seeing anything of note on the first pass, she circled around the horizon a second time.
-There was nothing out there to see except the gradiated gray field of the sky meeting the black field of the water.
+There was nothing out there to see except the gray gradient field of the sky meeting the black field of the water.

-She called below and a minute later the whine of the compressed air turning over the diesels came up to her from below.
-The diesels fired and a chugging black smoke rose from the top of the sail behind her.
-She could almost feel the power pushing its way back into all the systems of her boat that depended on it as the big disels spun their turbines.
+She called below and a minute later came the familiar whine of the compressed air turning over the diesels.
+The engines fired and a chugging black smoke rose from the top of the sail behind her.
+She could almost feel the power flooding back into all the systems of her boat that depended on it as the big diesels spun their turbines.

-The _Prospect_ picked up speed and the low-pressure air system soon had pumped enough air into the ballast tanks to fully surface the boat stranding big chunks of refuse on the now dry deck.
+The _Prospect_ picked up speed and the low-pressure air system soon had pumped enough gas into the ballast tanks to fully surface the boat, stranding big chunks of refuse on the now-dry deck.

-Percy put Bastian in the lookout ring and left Hemi at the controls of the boat.
+Percy put Bastian in the lookout ring and had Hemi take over at the controls of the boat.
 She piloted herself, constantly scanning ahead of them, and sometimes yelling a small course correction down to Hemi.

 In half an hour the eastern sky they moved towards had lightened but the western sky behind them still pursued them with a dense blackness.
-With nobody on sonar, they had no chance of hearing the torpedo that slipped into the water behind them.
+With no crew to listen to sonar, they had no chance of hearing the torpedo that slipped into the water behind them.
 They did not know it was there until the percussive sound of an explosion caught Percy and Bastian in the back of their heads.
 They spun around to find the source and a glowing ball of orange was lifting slowly up from the surface a few miles behind them, a central point of sparkling and glowing orange light that reflected the oily sheen and the shadowed chunks of refuse back at them.

 "Fuck."
 Said Bastian quietly.